ome/cookiecutter-omero-webapp/{{cookiecutter.repo_name}}/README.md

 [cookiecutter](https://cookiecutter.readthedocs.io/) generated example
 of a minimal OMERO webapp, derived from openmicroscopy [webapp examples](https://github.com/ome/omero-web-apps-examples).

-This template repository contains a minimal example of OMERO.web apps minimal example (no JavaScript dependencies or build steps).
+This repository contains a minimal OMERO.web app (no JavaScript dependencies or build steps).

 We will run the simplest example app below.
 This is called